BIMSBbioinfo/flexynesis_manuscript/README.rst

 ======================

 Publication material relevant for the manuscript describing the flexynesis software package.

-Our manuscript currently available at [BioRxiv](https://biorxiv.org/cgi/content/short/2024.07.16.603606v1).
+Our manuscript currently available at `BioRxiv <https://biorxiv.org/cgi/content/short/2024.07.16.603606v1>`_.

-See our github repository of [Flexynesis](https://github.com/BIMSBbioinfo/flexynesis)
+See our github repository of `Flexynesis <https://github.com/BIMSBbioinfo/flexynesis>`_.

 Datasets used in the manuscript
 -------------------------------